Steve Jennum: Mixed martial arts career

-Jennum entered the UFC 3 tournament as an alternate.
+Jennum entered the UFC 3 tournament as an alternate, representing ninjutsu through Robert Bussey's Warrior International (RBWI), where Jennum was a high ranking Black Belt instructor.
+Previously at UFC 2, his teammate Scott Morris had advanced to the quarterfinals before violently losing to Patrick Smith.

 Ken Shamrock made it to the finals of UFC 3 but withdrew due to injuries received in the earlier fight against Felix Mitchell.
-Jennum then stepped in as a replacement and subsequently won his fight, winning the tournament.
+Jennum then stepped in as a replacement to fight Canadian Gōjū-ryū karate representative Harold Howard and subsequently won his fight by TKO at 1:27, winning the tournament.
 Therefore, Jennum only needed one fight to win the UFC 3 tournament (normally a fighter would have had to participate in three matches to win).
 This anomaly prompted the UFC to change its rules, requiring alternates to win a preliminary fight to balance the advantage of being an alternate.

-After UFC 3, Steve Jennum would go on to win only one more fight in his career, defeating Melton Bowen in UFC 4, who was 31-6 as a professional boxer going into the bout.
-Jennum performed a high profile O goshi hip throw on the boxer, much to the delight of the crowd, eventually forcing him to submit to a straight armbar.
+After UFC 3, Steve Jennum would go on to win only one more fight in his career, defeating Melton Bowen in UFC 4, who was 31–6 as a professional boxer going into the bout.
+Jennum performed a high-profile O goshi hip throw on the boxer, much to the delight of the crowd, eventually forcing him to submit to a straight armbar.
 Jennum could not continue in UFC 4 due to swelling of his hands after hitting Bowen repeatedly in the head when Jennum was on full mount.

-Prior to his debut in the ring, Jennum was a high ranking Black Belt Instructor in Robert Bussey's Warrior International (RBWI).
-Jennum also started his own martial arts school in Omaha, NE.
+At Ultimate Ultimate 1995, an UFC event featuring former tournament winners and notable fighters from previous UFC events, Jennum faced David "Tank" Abbott in the quarterfinals.
+Abbott defeated Jennum by neck crank at 1:14 of the first round, eliminating him from the tournament.

+In August 1996, Jennum traveled to Japan to compete at the inaugural World Vale Tudo Championship (WVC).
+He faced Brazilian fighter Marco Ruas, a Vale Tudo veteran and the winner of the UFC 7 tournament, in a superfight at WVC 1.
+Ruas defeated Jennum by TKO via punches at 1:44 of the first round, winning the WVC Superfight Championship in the process.

+Jennum's final professional match took place at Extreme Challenge 4 on February 22, 1997, where he faced Jason Godsey in the main event.
+Godsey defeated Jennum by submission via choke at 2:02 of the first round.
+The loss left Jennum with a professional record of 2–3.

+Jennum subsequently ended his fighting career and returned his focus to law enforcement.
+He later cited concerns over the legal and public scrutiny surrounding no-holds-barred contests could jeopardize his career as a police officer, particularly following an incident at Ultimate Ultimate 1995 in which fighters faced the possibility of arrest.
+Jennum also started his own martial arts school in Omaha, Nebraska where he taught Robert Bussey's ninjutsu.
 Former UFC Welterweight Champion Georges St-Pierre mentioned that watching Jennum win UFC 3 contributed to his decision to compete in mixed martial arts.